openwebos/build-desktop/README.md

 3) The first time you start, you'll need to create a default account:

         $ ./service-bus.sh init

+  * In order for the FileCache and Email to work properly, "user_xattr" attribute needs to be set on the filesystem where "luna-desktop-binaries/staging" is located.
+The command to set the attribute is given below.

+        $ sudo mount / -o remount,user_xattr

+  * Note that the above command will set the attribute temporarily on the filesystem, it will be reset to default settings when machine is rebooted.
+If you want to make it permenant, edit the file /etc/fstab to add the attribute.
+Please refer the Ubuntu documentation for more details.

 4) Start up the native webOS services on the service bus: